How to Give a Shih Tzu a Bath

 After You Finish Your Shih Tzu's Bath

 As soon as my Shih Tzu hears the water turn off, she puts both feet up onto the side of the tub.
 I hold the towel over her back and gently lift her out.
 This is my dog’s favorite part!

 I take her out to another room and place her on a couch while I continue to dry her off.
-She will root under the sofa cushions, and she has a great time shaking off the wetness, and just feeling good!
+She will root under the sofa cushions, and she has a great time shaking off the wetness and just feeling good!
 I give her a favorite treat and tell her how good a dog she is.

 This is an excellent time to trim your Shih Tzu's nails.
-They will be nice and soft after being in the warm bathwater.
+The nails will be nice and soft after being in the warm bathwater.
 I always get a little nervous when I do this, but I have never yet cut into the quick of the nail.
 If I ever did, she would never trust me to do that job again!

-If it is a nice sunny day, we take this time to go for a walk.
+If it is a nice, sunny day, we take this time to go for a walk.

 Don't Bathe Your Shih Tzu Too Often

 My white Schnauzer, Baby, needs a bath more often than my Shih Tzu.
 Baby likes to roll in the dirty grass and sand in the yard.
 My Shih Tzu doesn’t do that.
-She is not a “tom boy”.
+She is not a “tom boy."
 She prefers to keep clean.
-For in-between bath times in order to keep your pet clean and fresh, you can use waterless shampoo products, quick bath wipes, or freshening sprays that can be used during regular brushing.
+For in-between bath times, in order to keep your pet clean and fresh, you can use waterless shampoo products, quick bath wipes, or freshening sprays that can be used during regular brushing.

 Giving your Shih Tzu a bath should be a pleasant task, one that both of you should enjoy.
 It is a special time spent with your pet that serves to bond the two of you together.
 It’s just another way of letting your pet know how much you love her!

-Do You Give Your Pet A Bath?See results without voting
+Do You Give Your Pet a Bath?